 Many employees will be trying to balance holiday schedules and end-of-year work tasks.
 If you can, letting your employees work remotely or allowing them to adjust their schedules can go a long way toward relieving holiday stress.
 With an increase in the number of remote workers (with 70% of people working remotely at least once a week), this initiative might be one to keep year-around and not just for the holidays.

 People want to feel appreciated for their hard work.
 Numerous studies have shown the power of gratitude on individual happiness.
 And a happy workplace is a productive workplace.
 Personal thank-you cards are an inexpensive way to show appreciation.
-Concentrate on the employee's specific strengths and achievements.
-Want to go the extra mile?
-Send it to their home address and thank their whole family for being a support system for the employees.
+Concentrate on the employee’s specific strengths and achievements.
+If you want to go the extra mile, send it to their home address and thank their whole family for being a support system for the employees.

 Many companies host an annual holiday party.
 Use this party as an opportunity to announce special recognition, highlight successful initiatives, and/or broadcast a year-in-review slideshow.
 What goes better with a glass of wine than a dose of recognition?
 Moreover, the holiday party also creates a fun environment to build rapport with your employees and build your company culture.